What Types of Surgery Treat Peritoneal Mesothelioma?

 You will get nutrition through either a feeding tube or intravenously (through an IV) during this time.
 This is because your abdominal organs and digestive system need time to recover from the HIPEC.

-Your surgical oncology team will also keep a close watch for side effects that could develop after cytoreductive surgery and HIPEC.
+Your surgical oncology team will also closely watch for side effects that could develop after cytoreductive surgery and HIPEC.

 These potential side effects include: